fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

 **Sessions** are a component of virtually every web framework.
 They're *crucial* to any website that lets you log on and log off.

-In your everyday life at some point you've probably gotten an error page that said something like, "Session expired: log in again".
+In your everyday life, you've probably gotten an error page that said something like, "Session expired: log in again".

 **In a nutshell**, a session is two things:
 - An instance of you using a website, usually -- but not always -- with you having signed in somewhere.
 - A way for your Rails app to temporarily store some data about you "in memory" -- that is, not in Postgres -- and to associate the data with your particular computer.
 These data are called "session variables".

 Sessions work using cookies.
-We'll talk about that later.
+See the bonus content in this lesson plan for more on that.

 We can use them to make Rails "remember" you're logged in to Tunr.